-XLR interlinks 50 cm version versus 4 meter version – in short
+XLR interlinks 50 cm version versus 4-meter version – in short

 Faster and more nimble than Golden Cross this cable is neutral and detailed but still very musical.
 This cable is absolutely not dry or otherwise clinical.
 Nor is it over-creamy or slow but the transients are ever so slightly rounded off compared to older Cardas cables such as the Hexlink Golden 5C.
-It is a cable that will suit a wide range of systems but I would’t use it in overly warm/lush systems.
+It is a cable that will suit a wide range of systems but I wouldn’t use it in overly warm/lush systems.
 From memory, the 50cm pair I had years ago sounded faster and more precise.
 Whether this is really the case or not I cannot confirm.
 What I can say is that the Golden Reference now sounds much fuller, warmer and smoother than my resident Transparent Ultra and Reference cables.
 With the latter already being too smooth for some, I’d say that the Golden Ref is almost as smooth as the Golden Cross, and should be placed in the very warm sounding cables category rather than the suggested “reference” neutral camp.

-Throughout my audio career I have had many Cardas cables in my setup.
+Throughout my audio career, I have had many Cardas cables in my setup.
 Quadlink, Hexlink, Golden Cross and Golden reference.
 There were speaker cables, power cables and interlinks.
 But never have I had both the interlink and speaker cable at the same time.
 Strictly speaking, now I still don’t have them, they are borrowed from a friend.

 Starting with the interlink, I think you probably noticed that this isn’t a 50cm pair… no, it is actually 4 meters.
 And although length does matter in cables, it shouldn’t completely change the Cardas’ character.
 Or would it?
 As I said, I have had Cardas Golden Reference cables before.
 I had a 50cm XLR interlink for example.
 I found it to be neutral but still sweet, with a fluid treble and bass less tight than that of, for example, a Nordost or Kimber.
 Still, I agreed with the “reference” status, the cable being pretty honest.
 But this was in a different setup, many years ago.
-Still, when listening to the 4 meter pair, I hear different things.
+Still, when listening to the 4-meter pair, I hear different things.
 For starters, the cable is much, much, much warmer, thicker in the bass, and smoother than my Transparent Ultra.
 Mind you, the Ultra is already too smooth for many people, but the Cardas trumps it.
 By doing so it also loses a little focus, speed and fine detailing.
 But it also makes it very forgiving of bad recordings.
 It is very much, much like the Golden Cross, a musical cable.
 In fact, I feel that the two aren’t that much apart soundwise.

-Continuing with the speaker cables, the familycharacter is again present, although less so.
-The speaker cable is also a little thick in the bass and favours a smooth presentation over analytical precision but is altogether more neutral than the interlink.
+Continuing with the speaker cables, the family character is again present, although less so.
+The speaker cable is also a little thick in the bass and favors a smooth presentation over-analytical precision but is altogether more neutral than the interlink.
 Still, here again, it is much smoother than my Transparent Reference XL speaker cable.
 This is even more surprising than in the case of the interlink comparison because while the Ultra series is still rather lean and quick (for a Transparent) but the Reference series is much fuller and smoother.
 That the Cardas is even smoother makes me place it in the ultra-smooth category.
-Just like with the interlink (but less so), the Cardas seems to obscures some fine detail, especially in the articulation of the bass but also in the mids, where it is less focused and portrays a less pronounced layering of soundstage.
+Just like with the interlink (but less so), the Cardas seems to obscure some fine detail, especially in the articulation of the bass but also in the mids, where it is less focused and portrays a less pronounced layering of soundstage.
 Also, the Cardas projects less into the room, it is less enveloping.
 But, like the interlink, it is also much more forgiving than my Transparents.
 You will not be punished for playing less than perfect cd’s and that’s worth a lot!

 I tried the cables together and in combination with Transparent.
 I Used my resident Magnepan MG3.6 Ribbons, B&W 800D’s and Synthese Floating 2’s.
-The sound was very consistent and always recognisable.
+The sound was very consistent and always recognizable.
 The Cardas cables made my Maggies less critical of dryness but also obscured too much detail in the bass and reduced apparent speed.
-With the Maggies, the speaker cable fared better than the interlinks in these apsects.
+With the Maggies, the speaker cable fared better than the interlinks in these aspects.